aneirine/aneirine/README.md

 👩‍💻I'm working as a Java Backend Developer using Spring Framework.
 For a long time, I was passionate about developing applications for Android.📱

-🍃I’m currently learning recative web on Spring (WebFlux) and microservice architecture, which i already like a lot.
+🍃I’m currently learning reactive web on Spring (WebFlux) and microservice architecture, which i already like a lot.
 Like programming, but have no idea what to code.
 So, if you have one or you need backend for your project just write me.

 #### How to reach me: